London police shoot suspect dead after ‘terrorist’ stabbings

+Metropolitan Police Chief Cressida Dick said two stabbing victims had died and three injured people were being treated in a hospital.

-LONDON (AP) — Police shot dead a man suspected of stabbing several people near London Bridge on Friday in what detectives declared a terrorist incident.
+LONDON (AP) — A man wearing a fake explosive vest stabbed several people in London Friday in what police are treating as a terrorist attack before being tackled by members of the public and then fatally shot by officers on London Bridge, police and the city’s mayor said.

-The Metropolitan Police said “a number” of people were wounded but gave no information on the number or their conditions.
+The Metropolitan Police said “a number” of people were wounded but gave no information on how many or their conditions.
+London Mayor Sadiq Khan said some of the injured were in serious condition.

+Khan said police weren’t looking for anyone else, and Prime Minister Boris Johnson said that “to the best of our knowledge, the incident has been contained.”

-The force’s counterterrorism chief, Neil Basu, said the suspect was feared to be wearing a bomb vest but it turned out to be “a hoax explosive device.”
+Metropolitan Police counterterrorism chief Neil Basu said the suspect appeared to be wearing a bomb vest but it turned out to be “a hoax explosive device.”

 Basu said officers were keeping “an open mind as to any motive.”

-The violence erupted two-and-a-half years after a van and knife attack in the same area in which eight people died.
+The violence erupted two-and-a-half years after a van and knife attack in the same area killed eight people.

-Police said the incident began with reports of a stabbing at a “premises” near the bridge; it ended with passersby tackling the fleeing knifeman before he was shot dead by armed-response officers.

-The police force said officers were called just before 2 p.m. “to a stabbing at premises near to London Bridge,” which links the city’s business district with the south bank of the River Thames.
+Police said a stabbing at a “premises” near the pedestrian and vehicle bridge, which links the city’s business district with the south bank of the River Thames, was reported about 2 p.m.

-Scores of police, some armed with submachine guns, rushed to the scene, ushering bemused office workers and tourists out of an area packed with office buildings, banks, restaurants and bars.
-Staff in office blocks in the area were told to stay inside.

-Witnesses reported seeing what appeared to be fighting on the bridge, as several people attempted to hold a man down.
+Minutes later, witnesses saw a knifeman being wrestled to the ground by members of the public on the bridge before armed-response officers shot him dead.

 One video posted on social media showed two men struggling on the bridge before police pulled a man in civilian clothes off a black-clad man on the ground.
-Shots then rang out.
+Gunshots followed.
+Another depicted a man in suit and overcoat holding a long knife that apparently had been taken from the attacker.

 Other images showed police, guns drawn, pointing at a figure on the ground in the distance.

-Amanda Hunter said she was on a bus crossing the bridge when she heard shots.
+Karen Bosch, who was on a bus crossing the bridge, said she saw police “wrestling with one tall, bearded man” and then heard “gunshots, two loud pops.”

-“(The bus) all of a sudden stopped and there was commotion and I looked out the window and I just saw these three police officers going over to a man,” she told the BBC.
+Another bus passenger, Amanda Hunter, told the BBC that the vehicle “all of a sudden stopped and there was commotion and I looked out the window and I just saw these three police officers going over to a man.”

 “It seemed like there was something in his hand, I’m not 100% sure, but then one of the police officers shot him.”